 The mayor has not responded to The Suburban for response, while Councilor Assimakopoulos responded for clarification — that was provided by The Suburban — and nothing came in response since.
 Danylewich has yet to hear back from Mayor Bottausci for comment.

 The next council meeting was held on Tuesday, January 13 after we went to press.
-A follow-up story will be published.
+A follow-up story will be published. n